In this guide

 The Kelly Criterion: The Mathematical Foundation

-Kelly Criterion gives the theoretically optimal fraction of your bankroll to bet on each trade: f = (bp - q) / b
+The Kelly Criterion determines the mathematically ideal percentage of your capital to allocate to each trade: f = (bp - q) / b

 - b = net odds received (e.g., if YES costs 0.40, b = 1.5)